Claire Green, Staff Director

 Conway Reinders is a Lead Policy Analyst at the Social Security Advisory Board.
 He focuses on Social Security’s service to the public and program administration, including issues such as customer experience, evidence-based policymaking, administrative burdens, and financial capability.
 He also serves as the agency’s Communications Officer, coordinating the Board’s messaging, external outreach, and public events.
 Reinders joined the Board staff in 2017 as a Policy Analyst.
 Previously, he was a research consultant for the Oxford Poverty and Human Development Initiative and a special assistant at the Hamilton Project at the Brookings Institution.
 In 2021, Reinders was elected to the National Academy of Social Insurance.
 He holds a BA from George Washington University, graduating magna cum laude in international affairs with special honors in economics.

 Jenn Rigger, Senior Advisor

-Jenn Rigger came to the Board as a Social Security Administration (SSA) detailee in March 2015 and currently serves as a senior advisor.
-In a 30-year career in Washington, DC, Jenn has focused on employment policy for people with disabilities, particularly Social Security beneficiaries’ return-to-work efforts.
-Her career began on Capitol Hill and in presidential primary campaigns.
-She spent eight years at the Department of Education’s Rehabilitation Services Administration and nine more at SSA focused on the Ticket to Work and related employment support programs, including serving as staff to the Ticket to Work and Work Incentives Advisory Panel.
-At the Board, Jenn focuses on disability policy and administrative issues.
-Jenn obtained her Bachelor of Science degree in political science and history from James Madison University.
+Rigger came to the Board as a Social Security Administration (SSA) detailee in March 2015 and currently serves as a Senior Advisor.
+In a 30-year career in Washington, DC, Rigger has focused on employment policy for people with disabilities, particularly Social Security beneficiaries’ return-to-work efforts.
+Rigger’s career began on Capitol Hill and in presidential primary campaigns.
+Rigger spent eight years at the Department of Education’s Rehabilitation Services Administration and nine more at SSA focused on the Ticket to Work and related employment support programs, including serving as staff to the Ticket to Work and Work Incentives Advisory Panel.
+At the Board, Rigger focuses on disability policy and administrative issues.
+Rigger obtained a BS in political science and history from James Madison University.

 Emma Tatem, Lead Policy Analyst